JanHerca/urantiapedia/output/wikijs/en/article/Demetrio_Gomez/How_to_Live_the_Teachings_of_UB.md

 ---
-title: "How to Live the Teachings of the UB"
+title: "How to Live the Teachings of The Urantia Book"
 description:
 published: true
 date: 2021-11-28T14:02:03.086Z